Fluctuzz/Final_Project_Getting_Cleaning_Data/Codebook.md

-# Human Activity Recognition Using Smartphones Dataset Version 1.0 Codebook
+# Codebook for the tidy dataset

  - `subject.id`	*categorical* \
      Unique identifier for each of the 30 subjects.\